talent-maritinyu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 add execution to evrybody
-Task 8 no permisiions to user and group and all to others Task 9 all to user, rx to group and wx to other users
+Task 8 no permisiions to user and group and all to others Task 9 all to user, rx to group and wx to other users Task 10 sets the mode of the file hello the same as olleh’s mode